ShunkiKyoya/generalizedDE/README.md

 ### Examples
-In `examples.jl`, we show four examples of numerical integration, where ex.1 and ex.2 are the same as [1].
+In `examples.jl`, we show four examples of numerical integration, where ex.1 and ex.2 are the same as those in [1].

 ### References
 [1] R. M. Slevinsky and S. Olver,: